-Mr. Looney and Mr. Whitman has been nominated for re-election for a three year term, expiring in 2022.
-Mr. Looney and Mr. Whitman has not been nominated to serve as a director pursuant to any agreement or understanding between each of them and the Company.
+Mr. Grisius and Mr. Williams has been nominated for re-election for a three-year term, expiring in 2023.
+Mr. Grisius and Mr. Williams has not been nominated to serve as a director pursuant to any agreement or understanding between each of them and the Company.

 A stockholder can vote for or against each of the nominees or abstain from voting.
 In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of the nominees named below.
-If any of the nominees should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such persons nominated as a replacement.
+If any of the nominees should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person or persons nominated as a replacement.
 The Board has no reason to believe that the persons named will be unable or unwilling to serve.